DeShaun Watson Shines During NFL Debut

 “Watson needed only one game to prove he should be the Texans starting QB,” one USA Today Sports headline read.
 Watson is “the talk of the NFL,” heralded another from the New York Post.

 Texans Head Coach Bill O’Brien poured similar praise onto Watson.
 “First game out there I thought he did some big things.
 It is a big jump from college to the NFL.
-I thought he handled it pretty well,” O’Brien said, per the NFL.
+I thought he handled it pretty well,” O’Brien said, per the NFL website.
 “He could’ve played a little bit better on certain plays, but overall I thought he handled himself pretty well for his first time out,” O’Brien concluded.

-[Featured image by Grant Halverson/Getty Images]
+[Featured Image by Grant Halverson/Getty Images]